What are the must-see tourist attractions in Apayao?

 Banselan Cave is one of the most famous tourist spots in the municipality and Apayao as a whole.
 From barangay Cupis proper, it takes around 30 minutes of a hike to get here.
 The trail passes along the picturesque Bagumbong river.
 Three chambers with different magnificent stalagmites and stalactites formations compose the cave.
 On one of these chambers, three mini-waterfalls can be found.
 Their pristine waters flow on crystalline boulders.
 Animals such as bats, crabs, rare spiders, and others also inhabit the cave.
 Just like other caves in Apayao, this offers opportunities for spelunking, trekking, and even picnic activities.

 16. Buguit Falls (Conner), Apayao

 The falls measures around 20 feet high.
 It cascades gently on the face of a boulder.
 It has two decks of natural pools.

 18. Danao Lake (Calanasan)

 20. Maxibab Falls (Calanasan)

 For your information needs:

-If you need further information that may help in setting up your itinerary to the tourist spots of Apayao, simply ask them on the comment section below.
+If you need further information such as apayao festival, apayao culture and apayao products, that may help set up your itinerary to Apayao, simply ask them in the comment section below.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.
 I will be more than glad and willing to answer them whenever I can:)

 You may also message the Provincial Tourism Office on their Facebook account here.